KickingTheTV/ciapp-alpha-docs/docs/overview.md

 * Wall time clock duration for the test phase.
 * Avg delta duration change between commits.

-You can find an example of these test insights [here](https://app.datadoghq.com/ci/test-dashboard/logs-backend-tests?env=ci&branch=prod&repoUrl=https%3A%2F%2Fgitlab.ddbuild.io%2FDataDog%2Flogs-backend.git) for one repository that is currently reporting to Datadog.

 ## Contact

 We love your feedback!

-Do not hesitate to contact us on the [#ci-app](https://dd.slack.com/archives/C016LJLRZQ9) Slack channel if you have some questions or suggestions.
+Do not hesitate to contact us at [ci-team@datadoghq.com](mailto:ci-team@datadoghq.com) if you have some questions or suggestions.